Zypperman/xiandan/Linear Algebra/LA11 Vector spaces.md

 - Additionally, if:
   - each vector has a unit length of 1
   - each vector is perpendicular / orthogonal to each other
-    - basically their dot products are 0. we call them unit vectors.
+    - basically their dot products are 0.

+  we call it an orthonormal basis.

 ### Orthogonality